-- Shout-Out: An in-universe example, one of the crew members suggest the Grand Venetian Carnivale tents be designed in the same manner as the colored rooms in Poe's The Masque of the Red Death.
+- An in-universe example, one of the crew members suggest the Grand Venetian Carnivale tents be designed in the same manner as the colored rooms in Poe's "The Masque of the Red Death".

-- Smug Snake: Hickey.
+- Smug Snake: 'Sea lawyer' Hickey.

 - The Teetotaler: Sir John Franklin.

-- Tempting Fate: Who could think that organize a carnival intentionally modelled after the carnival from The Masque of the Red Death is a bad idea?
+- Who could think that organizing a carnival intentionally modelled after the carnival from "The Masque of the Red Death" is a bad idea?

 - Young Future Famous People: Sir John Franklin's wife is smitten with a Peter Mark Roget.
 Sir John dismisses his plans of writing a "silly dictionary."